brunokoga/Montevideo/ultimateCampaign_dir/kingdomsAndWar/kingdomBuilding.md

 The Spymaster observes the kingdom's criminal elements and underworld and spies on other kingdoms.
 The Spymaster always has a finger on the pulse of the kingdom's underbelly, and uses acquired information to protect the interests of the kingdom at home and elsewhere through a network of spies and informants.

-**Benefit** : During the Edict phase, choose one kingdom attribute (Economy, Loyalty or Stability.
+**Benefit** : During the Edict phase, choose one kingdom attribute (Economy, Loyalty or Stability).
 Add your Dexterity modifier or Intelligence modifier to this attribute.

 **Vacancy Penalty** : Economy decreases by 4.
 During the Upkeep phase, Unrest increases by 1.